For Buyers & Property Owners

 No surprises about what you'll receive

-When you post a request on Specta, you describe what you need — the property address and type, any specific concerns or areas of focus, and the delivery format you expect.
-Inspectors who apply for the job see these requirements before they submit a quote.
+When you post a request on Specta, you describe what you need: the property address and type, any specific concerns or areas of focus, and your preferred schedule and budget.
+Inspectors in your area see these requirements before they apply for the job.

 Findings describe what is visible.
-Inspectors are trained not to certify things they cannot confirm — if an area was inaccessible, that is noted rather than omitted.
+Inspectors are trained not to certify things they cannot confirm.
+If an area was inaccessible, that is noted with a reason rather than omitted.

 Photographs

 Visual documentation of the property condition.
 Inspectors follow a documented photo standard: a wide overview shot of each area, then medium and close-up shots for any defects or areas of concern.
-Each issue is captured in context so you understand where it is and what surrounds it.
+Each photo is numbered and tied to a specific room in the report — so when you read a finding, the matching photos are one click away.

 Video Walkthrough

-A slow, narrated walkthrough of the property filmed on-site.
-The inspector moves systematically through each area, pointing out anything of note.
-Video is particularly useful if you cannot attend the property in person.
+A walkthrough of the property filmed on-site.
+The inspector moves systematically through each area, pointing out anything of note as they go.
+Video is particularly useful if you cannot attend the property in person — for example, interstate buyers or anyone unable to be there on the day.

 Notes on Inaccessible Areas

 Knowing what was not inspected is as useful as knowing what was.
-A finding that says 'subfloor not accessible — recommend dedicated access inspection' gives you actionable information.
+A finding that says 'subfloor not accessible — recommend dedicated access inspection' gives you actionable information rather than a false clean bill of health.

 What Shapes the Output

-The same platform, the same process — but the final output varies based on four factors.
+The same platform, the same process.
+The final output varies based on four factors.

 What you specify in your request

-When you post a request, you set the inspection scope — property type, size, and any specific concerns or areas you want focused on.
+When you post a request, you set the inspection scope: property type, size, purpose, and any specific concerns or areas you want focused on.
 The more detail you provide, the more targeted the inspection can be.

 The inspector's category